-The Southern delta-Aquariids are usually faint meteors, and observing meteor showers can already be tough at the best of times.
+The Southern delta-Aquarids Meteor Shower usually produces faint meteors, and observing meteor showers can already be tough at the best of times.
 Getting the best out of a meteor shower requires late nights, dark skies, a little luck, and lots of patience.
-The shower’s peak coincides with the moon in its third quarter this year, so the skies are almost at their darkest, we recommend you make the most of it and head out to an Astrotourism Town in country WA.
+The shower’s peak coincides with the moon in its first quarter this year, so the skies are almost at their darkest, we recommend you make the most of it and head out to an Astrotourism Town in country WA

 Take a virtual tour and see how the Southern delta-Aquariid Meteor Shower is generated with this terrific 3D interactive model.